The Gluten-free Diet—Fad or Necessity?

 The gluten-free diet has been on the rise for the past few years and currently about one in five Americans follow it.
 In my experience, there is still a lot of confusion around this diet, its purpose and its benefits.
 In fact, many people don’t even know what gluten is.
 Just ask Jimmy Kimmel!
 So here are some of the basics about what gluten is and how it might affect your body.

 Gluten is a family of proteins found in cereal grains like wheat, spelt, rye, barley and sometimes oats (depending on manufacturing).
 When mixed with water, these gluten proteins create a web-like structure; it’s what makes dough sticky and holds it together.
 The gluten proteins are rich in Glutamine and Proline: two amino acids that can resist digestion by gastrointestinal enzymes and build up in the digestive tract.

 Celiac disease and gluten

-Celiac’s Disease, an autoimmune disease that affects about 1% of the population, is characterized by flat intestinal lining and generalized malabsorption of nutrients.
+Celiac’s Disease, an autoimmune disease that affects about 1 percent of the population, is characterized by flat intestinal lining and generalized malabsorption of nutrients.
 There is a lot of biochemistry behind this that I won’t bore you with, but basically for people with celiac, the accumulation of Proline and Glutamine rich peptides triggers two different immune responses causing destruction of the intestinal lining.
-People with Type 1 Diabetes are at a higher risk of developing Celiac’s Disease because it is also an autoimmune disease.
-In fact, 5-10% of people with Type 1 also have Celiac’s.
+People with type 1 diabetes are at a higher risk of developing celiac’s disease because it is also an autoimmune disease.
+In fact, 5-10 percent of people with type 1 also have celiac’s.

 Why are people without celiac cutting out gluten?